-31. Defendant Tannenbaum founded Fifth Street in 1998 as an asset management company specializing in raising funds from private investors and investing in small and mid-sized companies.
-Tannenbaum and his associates thereafter launched several investment funds under the Fifth Street umbrella.
+29. Defendant Tannenbaum founded Fifth Street in 1998 as an asset management company specializing in raising funds from private investors and investing in small and mid-sized companies.
+Thereafter, defendant Tannenbaum and his associates launched several investment funds under the Fifth Street moniker.
 In June 2008, FSC was the first of these funds taken public.
-As of September 30, 2013, which was the end of FSC's 2013 fiscal year, its investment portfolio, which totaled \$2.1 billion in assets, held 99 investments, 86 of which were in operating companies and 13 of which were in private equity funds.
+FSC is a specialty finance company that lends to and invests in small and mid-sized companies, primarily in connection with investments by private equity sponsors.
+As of September 30, 2013, FSC's portfolio totaled \$2.1 billion in assets.
+Its investment portfolio was comprised of 99 investments, 86 of which were in operating companies and 13 of which were in private equity funds.
 Of these investments, 100% were ranked in the top two tiers of the Company's internal investment rankings, meaning that all of FSC's investments were performing within or above the Company's expectations.
-None were identified as non-accruing.
+Similarly, no investments were in non-accural status.